-Claes Langenius specialises in EU and Competition Law, Compliance and Investigations, Intellectual Property and Technology, Media and Telecoms.
+Claes Langenius specializes in EU and Competition Law, Compliance and Investigations, Intellectual Property and Technology, Media and Telecoms.
 Claes Langenius regularly advises Swedish and international clients from a wide variety of industries in competition law, cartel- and abuse cases as well as merger filings and compliance issues.
 Claes Langenius also acts for clients in Intellectual Property law issues especially within the media and entertainment sector.
 He represents clients in courts and in the EU institutions.

 Service with Swedish Courts; Employment with Stockholm Law Firms since 1991; lecturer in ethics, the Swedish Bar Association and Member of the Swedish Bar Association.

 Numerous Competition and Intellectual Property expert appointments.
 Appointed as “Leading lawyer for Competition/EU law and Intellectual Property and Media” by Chambers and Legal500 and also recommended by PLC cross border handbook in those areas.
 Recommended by GCR (Global Competition Review).
 He has a well-known Competition and Intellectual Property practice.

 “You always know you will get the right answer from him.
 He is very knowledgeable and the quality of his work is very high.”

 ”He demonstrates a high degree of credibility and expertise in oral hearings.
 He also takes the initiative and offers simple and straightforward counsel.”

 University of London, Queen Mary & Westfield College (LL.M.)